 - To make more of a slouch hat than a beanie, add 7-12 chains to your foundation row.

-- To create a color-block hat with a different colored brim: Work approximately 11 sts in one color, then switch colors mid row and complete the row in the second color.
+- To create a color-block beanie with a different colored brim: Work approximately 11 sts in one color, then switch colors mid row and complete the row in the second color.
 Work back and forth switching colors in the middle of each row.
 Both colors should stay attached to your project throughout.

 Begin by checking your head measurement.
 This will determine how many rows are included in your rectangle.
 (Reference the size chart above for more details.)